corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 You don't need to re-compile your CorDapp to Corda Enterprise for it to run on Corda Enterprise.
 If you want your CorDapp to be compatible with nodes running open source, then compile it against Corda open source 4.x.
-However, if you want to leverage specific features of Corda Enterprise, such as third-party commercial database support, and don't envisage your CorDapp being run in an open source production environment, then please follow these [instructions](#re-compiling-for-corda-enterprise-48).
+However, if you want to leverage specific features of Corda Enterprise, such as third-party commercial database support, and don't envisage your CorDapp being run in an open source production environment, then follow the [re-compiling for Corda Enterprise 4.8](#re-compiling-for-corda-enterprise-48) guide.

 {{< note >}}
 Corda Enterprise and Corda open source public APIs are currently identical.
 However, this may change for future releases.